The Charles Péguy Memorial

 Hike completed by the author on 13 March 2015.

 The Battle of the Ourcq began on 5 September 1914.
-On that day, in the area covered by this hike, the French6th Army (Paris Army) and the German1st Army faced each other on either side of the Ru de la Sorcière (which you cross at (10)).
-Hikers can get a clear idea of the view of the battlefield that the two armies had: from (1) to (10), you are in the German sector, particularly on the heights of Penchard and Monthyon, and from (10) to (16), you are in the French sector.
+On that day, in the area covered by this hike, the6th French Army (Army of Paris) and the1st German Army faced each other on either side of the Ru de la Sorcière (which you cross shortly before (10)).
+Hikers will thus be able to get a clear idea of the view of the battlefield that the two armies had: from (1) to (10), we are in the German sector, particularly on the heights of Penchard and Monthyon, and from (10) to (16), we are in the French sector.

 Memorial sites encountered along the way: